WICG/display-locking/explainer.md

 co-operative updates to complete.
 In essence, display locking will make it possible to perform complicated DOM updates without causing the rest of the page to jank.
-However, it will also come at a small cost: DOM updates in a locked subtree will not be visually updated until the lock is released, and input events targeted for the locked subtree will not be processed.
+However, it will also come at a small cost: DOM updates in a locked subtree will not be visually updated until the lock is committed, and input events targeted for the locked subtree will not be processed.

 In the rest of the document, we describe the display locking concept in detail.